m1nl/pompa-api/README.md

 Fully-featured spear-phishing toolkit - API and job queue

+**NOTE:** this is only backend component for [pompa](https://github.com/m1nl/pompa) web frontend.
+Please use [pompa-docker](https://github.com/m1nl/pompa-docker) repository for a full deployment base and read the [wiki](https://github.com/m1nl/pompa/wiki/Getting-Started).

 ## Prerequisites

 You will need the following things properly installed on your computer: